 - the Admissions Policy;

 - the Course Handbook - for the relevant course, included with our offer;

 - the Acceptable use IT Policy;

-- the CAS Policy (applies if you are a Tier 4 Student); and
+- the CAS Policy (applies if you are an overseas student requiring a Student Route visa); and

 - the U18s policy (applies if you will be aged 17 or under at the start of your Course).

 If you change your mind about the course

 You have the legal right to cancel the contractual agreement between us, via the withdrawal form on our Student Gateway, during the “Cooling Off period” - this means within 14 days starting from the day after we send you the email confirming you have completed Enrolment.
 We will refund any Fees already paid to us by you or any Financial Sponsor within 14 days of you cancelling the agreement, except a deduction pro-rata for days studied where you start the course during the cooling-off period.